Land and Pest Management

 Carpentaria Shire Council stores 1080 solution.
 Only authorised persons can supply 1080 solution to landholders.

-All information/fact sheets are available on the Department of Agriculture and Fisheries' website.
-Please also find below factsheet on 1080.
+1080 information and fact sheets are available on the Department of Agriculture and Fisheries' website.

 Department of Agriculture and Fisheries